 Bautista’s grand slam in 9th lifts Mets to 5-1 win over Rays

-Todd Frazier walked and Devin Mesoraco singled to open the ninth against Chaz Roe (1-2).
-Amed Rosario’s sacrifice advanced the runners, Roe retired pinch-hitter Dominic Smith on a comebacker and intentionally walked Brandon Nimmo to load the bases.
+Todd Frazier walked and Devin Mesoraco singled to open the ninth against Chaz Roe (1-2) before Amed Rosario’s sacrifice advanced the runners.
+Roe then got pinch-hitter Dominic Smith on a comebacker and intentionally walked Brandon Nimmo to load the bases.

-It was Bautista’s sixth homer of the season and gave the Mets their third win in their last 19 games at home.
+Bautista homered to left field on the first pitch he saw for his first career walk-off blast.
+It was his sixth homer of the season and gave the Mets their third win in their last 18 games at home.

-Tampa Bay had a chance to take the lead in the top of the ninth against Jeurys Familia (4-4).
+Tampa Bay had a chance to take the lead in the top of the ninth against New York closer Jeurys Familia (4-4) but came up short.

-He Daniel Robertson with a pitch, loading the bases, and first baseman Wilmer Flores threw out pinch-runner Hunter Wood at the plate despite his high throw following Mallex Smith’s grounder.
+After Familia hit Daniel Robertson with a pitch to load the bases, first baseman Wilmer Flores got pinch-runner Hunter Wood out at home despite his high throw.
 Umpires confirmed the call after Tampa Bay challenged.

 Familia then struck out Willy Adames to end the threat.

 Jacob deGrom was once again stellar for the Mets, allowing just one run and four hits while striking out eight and issuing one walk over eight innings.